Winston-Salem, North Carolina: Downtown

 Downtown, the central business district of Winston-Salem, is the largest in the Piedmont Triad region.
-With a population of approximately 14,000 and a workforce of over 27,000, downtown Winston-Salem is a hotspot for growth.
-Fourth Street, the "main drag" consists of bars, restaurants, retail, hotels, and luxury residential units.
-The area is surrounded by Northwest Boulevard to the north and west, Salem Parkway to the south, U.S. Route 52 to the east.
-Downtown features major attractions such as Innovation Quarter, Truist Stadium, Old Salem and Benton Convention Center.
+With a population around 14,000 and a workforce over 27,000, downtown Winston-Salem is a hotspot for growth.
+Fourth Street, the "main drag", consists of bars, restaurants, retail, hotels, and luxury residential units.
+The area is surrounded by Northwest Boulevard to the north and west, Salem Parkway to the south, and U.S. Route 52 to the east.
+Downtown features attractions such as Innovation Quarter, Truist Stadium, Old Salem, and the Benton Convention Center.

 West End

-One of the most notable neighborhoods in the city, West End, features the West End Historic District which covers an area of 229 acres and predominantly residential.
+One of the most notable neighborhoods in the city, West End features the West End Historic District, which covers an area of 229 acres and is predominantly residential.
 Most of the buildings in West End were built between 1887 and 1930.
-Major thoroughfares in West End are West End Boulevard, Northwest Boulevard, and First Street that all lead to downtown Winston-Salem.
-The neighborhood offers an urban lifestyle with shops, parks, restaurants, and services all being located within the area.
+Major thoroughfares in West End are West End Boulevard, Northwest Boulevard, and West First Street, which leads into downtown Winston-Salem.
+The neighborhood offers an urban lifestyle, with shops, parks, restaurants, and services all located within the neighborhood.

 Ardmore

-Ardmore, one of the largest neighborhoods in Winston-Salem features Ardmore Historic District which contains over 2,000 buildings and two sites.
-Ardmore is near Wake Forest Baptist Medical Center which is the second largest hospital in North Carolina.
-Wake Forest Baptist Health is the largest employer in Forsyth County with over 13,000 employees and serves North Carolina, Virginia, Tennessee, and South Carolina.
+Ardmore, the largest neighborhood in Winston-Salem, features the Ardmore Historic District, which contains over 2,000 buildings and two sites.
+Ardmore is near Wake Forest Baptist Medical Center, the second-largest hospital in North Carolina.
+Wake Forest Baptist Health is the largest employer in Forsyth County, with over 13,000 employees, and serves North Carolina, Virginia, Tennessee, and South Carolina.
 Major thoroughfares in Ardmore are South Hawthorne Road, Miller Street, Cloverdale Avenue, and Queen Street.

 Buena Vista

-Sitting northwest of downtown, the neighborhood is in close proximity to a wide range of activities and services such as the Reynolda House and Reynolda Gardens.
-It is known around Winston-Salem for its quiet tree-lined streets that give it an "exclusive" feel.
-About ten minutes from downtown and five minutes from one of the city's upscale shopping centers, Thruway.
-The Thruway Center features national chains such as Trader Joe's, Athleta, and J.Crew.
-Most homes in Buena Vista cost between $600,000 to several million dollars.
+Sitting northwest of downtown, Buena Vista is close to a wide range of activities and services, such as the Reynolda House and Reynolda Gardens.
+It is known around Winston-Salem for its quiet, tree-lined streets, which give it an "exclusive" feel; most homes in Buena Vista cost between $600,000 and several million dollars.
+The neighborhood is about ten minutes from downtown and five minutes from one of the city's upscale shopping centers, Thruway.
+Thruway Center features national chains such as Trader Joe's, Athleta, and J.Crew.

-Hanes Mall Boulevard/Stratford Road
+Hanes Mall Boulevard / Stratford Road

 Located seven miles southwest of downtown is the busiest shopping district in Winston-Salem and Forsyth County.
-The corridor has a variety of national retailers like Target, Costco, and Ethan Allen.
-Two major companies, Novant Health and Truliant Federal Credit Union call the boulevard home.
+The corridor offers a variety of national "big box" retailers, including Target, Costco, and Ethan Allen.
+Two major companies, Novant Health and Truliant Federal Credit Union, call the boulevard home.
 The intersection of Hanes Mall Boulevard and Stratford Road is the second-busiest intersection in Winston-Salem, with an average daily traffic count of 54,000.

 North Winston

-North Winston is located three miles northeast of downtown, with Patterson Avenue running north to south and 25th Street serves as the east-west thoroughfare.
+North Winston is located three miles northeast of downtown, with Patterson Avenue running north to south and 25th Street serving as the east–west thoroughfare.
 The area is bound by University Parkway to the west and U.S. Route 52 to the east, stretching from 13th Street to 30th Street.